chrisdone/website/hakyll/posts/web-engines.markdown

 * WebKit (Safari) -- controlled by Apple
 * Gecko (Firefox) -- controlled by Mozilla

 I hope this trend doesn't continue.
+Google are already attempting to destroy email as we know it, using their power afforded by GMail.
 Mozilla are pretty bent on keeping the web diverse and competitive.
 I'm not sure whether Apple will follow Microsoft's and Opera's lead and move to Blink for Safari.

 We'll see.